Aerodynamic Conductance

 where $Ra_m$ is the aerodynamic resistance for momentum and $Rb_h = 1/Gb_h$ the (quasi-laminar) canopy boundary layer resistance ('excess resistance') for heat.

-is computed and described with compute_Ram
+Ra_m is computed and described with compute_Ram using model Ram_model.

-is computed and described with 1/compute_Gb!
+Rb_h is computed and described with 1/compute_Gb! using a given Gb_model.

 Value

-combined results of compute_Gb!
+combined results of compute_Gb! and

 Note

-The roughness length for water and heat (z0h) is computed by roughness_length_heat
+The roughness length for water and heat (z0h) is computed by roughness_length_heat.

-TODO check Input variables such as LAI, Dl, or zh can be either constants, or vary with time, i.e. are vectors of the same length as df
+TODO check Input variables such as LAI, Dl, or zh can be either constants, or vary with time, i.e. are vectors of the same length as df.

 Examples